What is Predictive Analytics?

 How do I start using predictive analytics in my business?

 1. Identify the Pain Point: Don't try to predict everything.
 Pick one problem—like "Why is our churn rate fluctuating?" or "Where are our biggest supply chain bottlenecks?"
+Pick the bottleneck where a 10% improvement would directly change your bottom line.

 4. Start Small with a Pilot: Run a model alongside your current process.
-Compare the model's "prediction" with what actually happened.
+Compare the model's prediction with what actually happened.

 FAQ